QuentinRoy/custom-element-mixins/README.md

 ## Install

-This package is intended to be published on JSR.
+This package is published on [JSR](https://jsr.io/@quentinroy/custom-element-mixins).

 ```bash
 # pnpm